batpigandme/modern-pentathlon/README.md

 running and shooting targets, and a bunch of other details I can’t be bothered with)!
-The Olympics website has a [one-minute explainer video](https://olympics.com/tokyo-2020/en/sports/modern-pentathlon/) that captures the sport in–wait for it–one minute!
+The Olympics website has a [one-minute explainer video](https://olympics.com/tokyo-2020/en/sports/modern-pentathlon/) that captures the sport in – wait for it – one minute!
 So peep that, if you’re curious.

 ### Part 2: *Nasty* data formatting